microsoft/OfflineCrashDumpUefi/README.md

 - In the UEFI shell, change to the FS0 drive: `FS0:`
 - If needed, set up the UEFI variables by running `.\dumpvars.nsh`.
-- Run the sample application: `.\OfflineDumpApp.efi`
+- Run the sample application: `.\OfflineDumpSampleApp.efi`
-- Note that some of the output goes to the debug console, not the shell console.
+  - Note that diagnostic output goes to the debug console instead of the shell console.
 - Close the emulator.
 - The dump will be present in the disk image file, `workspace\Build\EmulatorX64\DEBUG_VS2022\X64\disk.dmg`.
   - If encrypted, you can decrypt using the sample private key from `sample_keys.pfx` (password `abc123`).